 4. Buy a Book or Magazine

 One of the first things that got cut from my budget when I started focusing on financial goals was my magazine subscription.
 Most of the time I don’t miss it as I have plenty of things to keep me busy, but sometimes it’s nice to somewhat mindlessly flip through a magazine in the evenings.
-Buying yourself a new book or magazine is a fairly cheap way to entertain yourself and if it’s a rare occasion, it can serve as a reward too.
+Buying yourself a new book – maybe one of these investing books – or magazine is a fairly cheap way to entertain yourself and if it’s a rare occasion, it can serve as a reward too.

 5. Go on a Day Trip

 If you aren’t traveling too far, the most expensive part of the trip is usually the overnight accommodations.
 By taking a day trip instead to the beach or somewhere else, you can get out of town and away from the norm without having to shell out for an expensive hotel room.

 What other frugal ways can you think of to celebrate your debt successes?

 Photo credit: ©iStock.com/andresr, ©iStock.com/sdominick, ©iStock.com/AleksandarNakic